mgsosna/mattsosna.com/_posts/python/2021-04-05-SQL_vs_NoSQL.md

 From ancient government, library, and medical records to present-day video and [IoT streams](https://en.wikipedia.org/wiki/Internet_of_things), we have always needed ways to efficiently store and retrieve data.
 Yesterday's filing cabinets have become today's computer [**databases**](https://www.oracle.com/database/what-is-database/), with two major paradigms for how to best organize data: the _**relational**_ (SQL) versus _**non-relational**_ (NoSQL) approach.

 Databases are essential for any organization, so it's useful to wrap your head around where each type is useful.
 We'll start with a brief primer on the history and theory behind SQL and NoSQL.
-But memorizing abstract facts can only get you so far $-$ we'll then actually create each type of database in Python to get a hands-on intuition for how they work.
+But memorizing abstract facts can only get you so far $-$ we'll then actually create each type of database in Python to build an intuition for how they work.
 Let's do it!

 ## A time series of databases
 ### SQL databases